About Ocular Brachytherapy

 Aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs)

-Some medications can cause bleeding.
-Read How To Check if a Medicine or Supplement Has Aspirin, Other NSAIDs, Vitamin E, or Fish Oil for important information about stopping medications before your procedure.
+Some medicines can cause bleeding.
+Read How To Check if a Medicine or Supplement Has Aspirin, Other NSAIDs, Vitamin E, or Fish Oil for important information about stopping medicines before your procedure.

 Herbal remedies and supplements